josethz00/autonomous-sales-engine-adr/GOOD_SALES_EMAIL.md

 - **Contextual relevance features**, such as whether the email explicitly references prospect signals
 - **Readability constraints**, ensuring emails are scannable and mobile-friendly

-A strong Blueprint captures these as **structured constraints and preferences** (not copy), such that a generation agent can produce outbound emails likely to engage prospects based on patterns observed across successful historical emails. :contentReference[oaicite:6]{index=6}
+A strong Blueprint captures these as **structured constraints and preferences**, allowing a generation agent to produce outbound emails that are likely to engage prospects based on patterns observed in successful historical emails.